Επεκτείνετε τις δραστηριότητες σας στο εξωτερικό σε τρία βήματα

 Main Allowable Deductions and Tax Credits

 Expenses are deductible for depreciation or amortisation, reserves, rents for premises and equipment, wages, interests and royalties, repairs and maintenance costs etc. Ceilings may apply to some expenses such as contributions to an employee's savings plan or write-offs of machinery and inventory.
-Company registration expenses can be either deduced or depreciated over five years.
+No specific rules govern the deduction of start-up expenses, except for qualified expenses incurred in establishing the company (known as 'frais d’établissement'), which can either be deducted immediately or depreciated over five years.
 Goodwill cannot be amortised.

-For R&D and software expenses, a business may elect to immediately deduct costs incurred in R&D or software or to amortise their cost on a straight-line basis over a maximum period of five years.
-The cost of acquiring software may be written off on a straight-line basis over 12 months, that of patents acquired can be amortised over a five-year period.
+For R&D and software expenses, businesses can choose to immediately deduct R&D costs or amortize them over up to five years.
+Software acquisition costs can be written off on a straight-line basis over 12 months, while patent acquisition costs can be amortized over five years.
 An R&D credit is also available, at 30% of the R&D eligible expenses incurred during the year (up to EUR 100 million R&D expenses), and 5% on the part in excess of this amount.

 Several taxes, including unrecoverable turnover taxes, registration duties, and the Territorial Economic Contribution, are deductible (corporate income tax is not).

-For wages paid on or after 1 January 2019, the Competitiveness and Employment Tax Credit (CICE) is repealed and replaced by a permanent decrease in payroll charges paid by employers to finance the French social security system.
+Effective January 1, 2019, the Competitiveness and Employment Tax Credit (CICE) was repealed and replaced by a permanent reduction in payroll charges that employers pay to fund the French social security system.

 Other Corporate Taxes

 Various local taxes are imposed by the government, like the Land tax or the Territorial Economic Contribution (CET), which comprises the Corporate Real Estate Contribution (CFE, based on the rental value of real estate) and the Contribution on Corporate Added Value (CVAE, based on turnover).
-Nevertheless, the Finance Bill for 2023 provides for the repeal of CVAE” over a two-year period,so that its rate was halved in 2023 before the tax disappears in 2024.
+The CVAE will be gradually reduced from 2024 to 2026 and will be abolished starting January 1, 2027.

 A financial transaction tax of 0.3% applies to transactions involving shares of publicly traded companies established in France whose capital exceeds EUR 1 billion.